 The air duct cleaning tools you need to complete the task: some you may need to buy but buy them once and you shouldn’t have to buy them again, thus saving you money on a regular basis whenever you clean your air ducts.

 Power Drill: Using a power drill to remove screws from the vents can be handy, but you can also just use a screwdriver.

 Flex Duct Brush: It will attach to the drill and you can turn the drill on and it will spin cleaning out the air ducts.

-Nut Driver: Should come with various sizes, this will help if your home has various sizes of bolts holding the vent covers on and when accessing your hvac system furnace cover to clear out the inside of the unit by the mixed air side.
+Nut Driver: Should come with various sizes, this will help if your home has various sizes of bolts holding the vent covers on and when accessing your HVAC system furnace cover, to clear out the inside of the unit.